 Breaking Down the Real Cost Difference

-Over 10 years, you’re looking at roughly $18,850 for dentures versus $46,900 for implants in our mid-range scenarios.
-That’s a $28,050 difference – substantial by any measure.
+Over 10 years, this example shows roughly $18,850 for dentures versus $46,900 for implants.
+That is a $28,050 difference.

 If we extend to 20 years, dentures might require 2 to 3 complete replacements, 6 to 8 relines, multiple repairs, and continuous adhesive and cleaning supply costs.
-That total approaches $35,000 to $45,000.
+That total can approach $35,000 to $45,000.
 Implants might need one prosthetic replacement at year 15 plus normal maintenance – total around $55,000 to $65,000.

 Hidden Costs to Consider

 Lost work time affects both options differently.
 Dentures typically require 3 to 5 appointments spread over a month, with minimal recovery time.
-Implants demand multiple surgical appointments, months of healing, and potential time off work for surgery and recovery – harder to quantify but real costs for many patients.
+Implants require multiple surgical appointments, months of healing, and potential time off work for surgery and recovery.
+Those costs are harder to quantify, but patients should account for them.
+If dentures limit your food choices significantly, you might spend more on softer, processed foods rather than enjoying a wider variety of fresh options.
+This is subtle but worth considering if food variety matters to your quality of life.

 Common Misconceptions About Both Options